sergiky/HackNotes/CTF/VulnHub/SickOS 1.1.md

 > mkdir {nmap.data,exploit}

-Now we are going to try if the machine is avaialable
+Now we are going to try if the machine is available

 > ping -c 1 192.168.1.38